YunoHost/doc/backup.md

 After creating backup archives, it is possible to list and inspect them via the corresponding views in the webadmin, or via `yunohost backup list` and `yunohost backup info <archivename>` from the command line.
 By default, backups are stored in `/home/yunohost.backup/archives/`.

-There is currently no straightfoward way to dowload or upload a backup archive.
+There is currently no straightfoward way to download or upload a backup archive.

 One solution consists in using `scp` (a program based on [`ssh`](/ssh)) to copy files between two machines via the command line.
 Hence, from a machine running linux, you should be able to run the following to download a specific backup :